Objection to a decision by the CCMO

 - the grounds of the objection (the reasons why you do not agree with the decision of the CCMO).

-You can send your objection by post to the CCMO.
+You can send your objection digitally to CCMO at email@example.com.

 The CCMO has in principle 6 weeks to reach a decision regarding your objection.
 This timeline starts on the day after the 6 week period for submitting an objection has elapsed.
 The CCMO can extend this timeline with a further 6 weeks.